Americans with Disabilities Act (ADA) Compliance

 Risks of non-compliance with the ADA

-With more than 10,700 ADA lawsuits related to web accessibility filed from 2017-2021, and hundreds of thousands of demand letters issued every year, one of the most obvious risks of ADA non-compliance is a costly legal battle, which can also tarnish a company’s public reputation.
+With more than 10,700 ADA lawsuits related to web accessibility filed from 2017 – 2021, and hundreds of thousands of demand letters issued every year, one of the most obvious risks of not meeting ADA requirements is a costly legal battle, which can also tarnish a company’s public reputation.
 If your website does not meet accessibility standards, and your company hasn’t yet received a legal complaint, it’s likely only a matter of time until you do.

 Further, as equity and inclusion dominate headlines, savvy consumers take notice of brands that don’t prioritize accommodating the needs of every user.
 And they’re more likely to spend their money elsewhere, with brands that do.

 Serve a wider audience with an accessible site

 Beyond compliance, an accessible website serves a wider audience and demonstrates a commitment to inclusivity.
 The World Health Organization estimates there are more than one billion people worldwide living with a disability.
 The Centers for Disease Control and Prevention states that one quarter of all U.S. adults are included in that group.
 When your website is designed and created in a way that meets ADA standards , you’re serving the widest possible consumer audience.
 Accessibility enhancements also foundationally improve the user experience for every visitor, enhance SEO, and publicly position your company as one that prioritizes equity and inclusivity.

 What is the Americans with Disabilities Act?